MShankBeebe/Air-Quality-Monitor-Project/README.md

 + I connected the SCL pin (12C clock pin) on the SGP30 to pin 7, also known as GP5, on the Pico W with the blue wire (GP5 is the official name of that pin and it becomes more important when we write the actual code)
 + I connected the SDA pin on the SGP30 to pin 6, also known as GP4, with the green wire

+## Software Setup for the project
+Connect your Pico W to your computer with the USB, then press the bootsel button on the Pico W (the large white button near the USB port).

+The easiest way to get the code is to download the project bundle for a similar project from Adafruit [here](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/circuitpython-wiring-test#circuitpython-and-python-usage-2980170).

+Open the Circuit Python 8.x file and drag and drop the files in that folder to the Pico W (which should show up as its own drive in your file manager).

+Open the main code in your IDE, and scroll down a few lines until you see
+'''
+i2c = busio.I2C(board.SCL, board.SDA, frequency=100000)
+'''

+We are going to change it to the input pins we selected, in this case, GP4 and GP5 like so:
+'''
+i2c = busio.I2C(board.GP5, board.GP4, frequency=100000)
+'''
+Save and run the code, you should get the output in the REPL.